robert-hh/ads1x15/readme.md

 # timestamp the timer ticks which correlate to the conversion time
 #
 ```
-The timing jitter seen here was +/- 500 us, with 90% ~ 5 ms and 5% each at about 450 and 550 µs.
-The timing inteference occured every second.
-At 160MHz clock, the
+The timing jitter seen here was +/- 500 us, with 90% up to 50 µs and 5%
+each at about 450 and 550 µs.
+The timing interference occurred every second.
-Jitter was about +/- 50 µs
+At 160MHz clock, the Jitter was about +/- 50 µs

 ## Continuous sampling trigged by the ADC